watadani-byte/character-identity-protocol/docs/case_01_failure_log.md

 This log shows what happens when anchor protocol is **not applied**.
 A character is generated, a baseline is set, and pose/framing changes are requested.
-Identity drift begins immediately.
+Identity drift begins early in the session.
 The session is abandoned after consistency drops below threshold.

 ---